Camp Half-Blood Chronicles: The Son of Neptune

 The Son of Neptune is the second book in The Heroes of Olympus series.
-The book features Percy Jackson and two new heroes, Roman demigods Hazel Levesque and Frank Zhang traveling to Alaska to free Thanatos, the God of Death, from the giant Alcyoneus.
+The book features Percy Jackson and two new heroes, Roman demigods Hazel Levesque and Frank Zhang traveling to Alaska to free Thanatos, the God of Death, from the giant Alcyoneus and return to Camp Jupiter Roman Equivalent of Camp Half-blood to fend off an army of monsters.
 It was released on October 4, 2011.

 The Mark of Athena

 The Mark of Athena is the third book in The Heroes of Olympus series.
 The book features Percy Jackson, Annabeth Chase, Jason Grace, Piper McLean, Leo Valdez, Hazel Levesque, and Frank Zhang traveling to Greece to prevent Gaea's awakening while simultaneously also trying to uncover the gigantic long-lost statue of Athena, the Athena Parthenos, in Rome.
 It was released on October 2, 2012.

 The House of Hades

 The House of Hades is the fourth book in The Heroes of Olympus series.
-It features Jason Grace, Piper McLean, Leo Valdez, Hazel Levesque, Frank Zhang, and Nico di Angelo as they continue to set sail towards Greece with the rescue of Percy Jackson and Annabeth Chase, both of whom have fallen to Tartarus in the previous book's epilogue, in mind; the latter couple in turn also try to find their own way out of the hellish realm.
+It features Jason Grace, Piper McLean, Leo Valdez, Hazel Levesque, Frank Zhang, and Nico di Angelo as they continue sailing toward Greece to rescue Percy Jackson and Annabeth Chase, both of whom have fallen to Tartarus in the previous book's epilogue.
+Meanwhile, Percy and Annabeth are trying to find their own way out of the hellish realm.
 The book also reintroduces Calypso.
 The book was released on October 8, 2013.